ThomasVon2021/blikvm-site/docs/en/Expand_Filesystem.md

 ## Method 3: Use script
 - If you are using a BliKVM image, you can run the following script on KVM to automatically expand the space.
-**1.** Log in to the KVM terminal, confirm that the system has read and write permissions, run `vim expand. sh` on any path, and write the following content to expand.sh
+**1.** Log in to the KVM terminal, confirm that the system has read and write permissions, run `vim expand. sh` on any path, and write the following content to expand.sh.
+If your hardwawre is v1,v2 or v3, use:
 ```
 #!/bin/bash
 set -x